VMoM/VMoM/README.md

 - 🌱 Currently learning how to survive to the asked level in math at engineering school
 - 🐍 Python enthusiast
 - 📫 How to reach me: text me at `vmomATprotonmailDOTcom` (replace `AT` with `@` and `DOT` with `.`)
-- ⚡ Fun fact: the GPS coordinates of my house point to a field, long live the countryside
+- 🏖 Fun fact: pythons live above the sea level
 - ❤️ I love application development, chilling with people, parties and mountain sports

 ![VMoM's GitHub stats](https://github-readme-stats.vercel.app/api?username=vmom&count_private=true&show_icons=true&theme=tokyonight)